cybertomp-framework/cybertomp-framework.github.io/governance.md

 The process for evolving CyberTOMP® is designed to be open and structured:

-1.  **Proposal Submission**: Any community member can submit a change proposal through the official repository.
+1.  **Proposal Submission**: Any community member can submit a change proposal through the official repository following the guidelines set forth in the [Contributions](/contributions) section.
-2.  **Review Phase**: The Evolution Committee evaluates the proposal for technical soundness and alignment with principles, while opening it for public comments.
+2.  **Review Phase**: The Steering Committee evaluates the proposal for technical soundness and alignment with principles, while opening it for public comments whenever needed.
-3.  **Approval and Voting**: Decisions are made through transparent voting, with clear criteria for acceptance.
+3.  **Approval and Voting**: Relevant decisions are made through transparent voting, with clear criteria for acceptance.
+Minor changes are accepted if they fulfill the requierements of this goernance model.
-4.  **Publication**: Approved changes are documented and integrated into the official framework, with version notes and rationale.
+4.  **Publication**: Approved changes are documented and integrated into the official framework (model, guides, materials, software...), with version notes and rationale.

 ## 6. **Community Participation**

 Participation is the cornerstone of this governance model.
 Members can engage through:

 *   Public forums and discussion channels.
-*   Periodic surveys and voting sessions.
+*   Periodic surveys and voting sessions whenever needed.
 *   Collaborative documentation and feedback loops.

 ## 7. **Version Management**